AxelTahmid/openapi-gen/README.md

-# OpenApi Gen
+# Chi OpenApi Gen

-A production-ready, annotation-driven OpenAPI 3.1 specification generator for Go HTTP services using Chi router.
+An annotation-driven OpenAPI 3.1 specification generator for Go HTTP services using Chi router.
 This package automatically generates comprehensive API documentation from your Go code with zero configuration required.

+**About This Project**: This project was initially part of a larger monolith, where we needed immediate documentation.
+It was using Chi and sqlc with pgx/v5, therefore, this package would have the best support for that tech stack only.
+If this fits your usecase, feel free to use it.
+There are a lot of rooms for improvements, but it serves the purpose necessary for us at this point of time.
+Contributions are welcome, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+This readme.md is AI generated.

 [![Go Version](https://img.shields.io/badge/go-%3E%3D1.24-blue.svg)](https://golang.org/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)